Pamelar10/Pamelar10/README.md

 - 👋 Hi, I’m Pamela
-- 👩🏻‍💻 I’m interested in Frontend Development and want to get started in the tech industry !
+- 👩🏻‍💻 I’m interested in Frontend Development/UX Design and want to get started in the tech industry !
 - 🌱 I’m currently learning React.js